Bicycle Lockers Enhance Community Sustainability

 A Coordinated Approach

-In order to mitigate lost time, spent fuel, carbon dioxide emissions and traffic congestion, the City of Minneapolis, the Metropolitan Council, Metro Transit, Hennepin County and the Minnesota Department of Transportation work together on programs that are improving bicycle infrastructure and facilities.
+To mitigate lost time, spent fuel, carbon dioxide emissions, and traffic congestion, the City of Minneapolis, the Metropolitan Council, Metro Transit, Hennepin County, and the Minnesota Department of Transportation work together on programs that are improving bicycle infrastructure and facilities.
 In addition, a Go Greener initiative, encouraging intermodal travel and reduced emissions, has been in place since April 2007.
-A master bicycle plan map, a bicycle advisory committee and a bike rack cost-share program serves the city of Minneapolis; the University of Minnesota and many private enterprises avail themselves of the costshare plan.
+A master bicycle plan map, a bicycle advisory committee, and a bike rack cost-share program serve the city of Minneapolis; the University of Minnesota and many private enterprises avail themselves of the cost-share plan.
 The Minneapolis city’s master bicycle map connects with the Hennepin County’s bicycle plan, and the Federal Highway administration-funded Transit for Livable Communities program, Bike Walk Twin Cities, promotes enhancements to create a more balanced transportation system in the region.

-• Increased racks on busses doubled percentage of bikes carried per no. of trips (May 07-Sept 08)
+- Increased racks on buses doubled percentage of bikes carried per number of trips (May 2007–Sept 2008)

-• About two percent of train rides are inter-modal, with passengers bringing bikes on board
+- About 2% of train rides are intermodal, with passengers bringing bikes on board

 Project in Brief